gabrielhipolito-dev/rc_controller/README.md

 # Garden Analyzer & Botanist
 A smart agricultural robot designed to monitor plant health and assist in garden automation.
-GAB utilizes sensors, a robotic arm, and wireless control to gather environmental data and interact with plants.
+Utilizes sensors, a robotic arm, and wireless control to gather environmental data and interact with plants.

 ---